LinaPaliakova/Python/README.md

 PigLatin translator
 Music app
 Powerball game
-3. In the learning folder you can find small scripts aimed to practise usage of different Python structures and concepts.
+2. In the learning folder you can find small scripts aimed to practise usage of different Python structures and concepts.
+3. Separately you can find passwordchecker and email and phonescrapper projects.